ptthanhnumber1/my-forth-app/plan.md

-this is plan of main
+this is plan of feature
+i want to do something else first